1/2/2020– 1/4/2020: Almond Tree Oasis RV Park, Coalinga, CA

 - We rented a jeep for a day of traversing the local jeep roads.
 This was incredible, we literally took the jeep over a mountain!
 (Which we had never done before.)
 And we arrived on the other side into Silverton, only to find out they had just opened to visitors on that day.
 We had a beer at a bar for the first time in months.

 - We also took a day trip to Black Canyon of the Gunnison National Park.
-I wish we would have stayed the night here and walked down to the bottom because I believe that’s the most beautiful way to see this park.
-Nonetheless, the Warner Point Nature Trail, Cedar Point Nature Trail, and Oak Flat Loop Trail were all lovely, and we had a very peaceful day here.
+I wish we would have stayed the night here and walked down to the bottom because I believe that’s probably the most beautiful way to see this park.
+Nonetheless, the Warner Point Nature Trail, Cedar Point Nature Trail, and Oak Flat Loop Trail were lovely, and we had a very peaceful day here.

 As for the Ouray RV Park, this is an RV park you stay at for the location to town and the awesome 2-mile walking loop right outside your front door!
 You don’t stay there for the RV spot.
 I hate to say it… we had nothing but good experiences at the park and with the staff… but the spots here are the tightest we’ve ever encountered.
 I could hear conversations on either side of the RV almost at all times.

-When it was time to leave, you almost wouldn’t have known the town was ever shut down.
+When it was time to leave, you wouldn’t have known the town was ever shut down.
 Shops were bustling, and restaurants were opening.
 The only thing I feel we really missed out on in this area was the gorgeous Hot Springs complex in the middle of town.
 We’ll definitely have to go back and experience that someday!

 At this point, it was starting to feel like summer.

-Honorable Food Mention: Taco Del Gnar in Ridgway, CO.
+Notable Food Mention: Taco Del Gnar in Ridgway, CO.
 I’m not much of a foodie, but I’ll be dreaming about those tacos for a long time! 😋 Yum!

 5/30/2020 – 6/3/2020: Montrose (& Crested Butte), CO

 We were never originally going to stay in Montrose or Crested Butte.
-Crested Butte was walloped with COVID early.
+Crested Butte was walloped with COVID early on.
 They completely shut down the town to tourists and were warning of $5000 tickets if you tried to come in, even if you had a second home in the town!
 We figured we were going to miss it, but then our friend messaged us and told us the town had re-opened.
 So, we decided a visit was necessary before moving along.

 We figured we could make it easy on us by parking the rig in Montrose.
 That way, it would stay on our path to our next destination, and then we could simply take a day trip out to Crested Butte to visit with our friend Val before moving along to Grand Lake.